JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

 [//]: # (title: Debug Kotlin/Wasm code)

-> Kotlin/Wasm is in [Alpha](components-stability.md).
+> Kotlin/Wasm is [Alpha](components-stability.md).
 It may be changed at any time.
 >
 {type="note"}

-This tutorial demonstrates how to debug in the browser a [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) application built with Kotlin/Wasm.
+This tutorial demonstrates how to use your browser to debug your [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) application built with Kotlin/Wasm.

 ## Before you start